webnf/semaphore.el/README.md

 This way, it can support a performance counter and interacts well with threads.

-It offers integration with [emacs-promise](https://github.com/chuntaro/emacs-promise) in `semaphore-promise`
+This package offers optional integration with [emacs-promise](https://github.com/chuntaro/emacs-promise) in `semaphore-promise`, that can function as a kind of bounded thread-pool, but for promises.

 ## API